 - Stir in lye solution with metal spoon

 - Trace with a stick blender and when it is like a thick pudding, stir in any add ins (herbs and oils.)

 - Then pour into mold and let sit 24 hours

-- After 24 hours you can cut into 12, 4 oz bars and let sit.
+- After 24 hours you can cut into twelve 4 oz bars and let sit.

 - You can also switch out the water for herbal teas.
 Make the tea from the herbs you are going to mix in at the end.

-- Different herbs to add some exfoliation to the bar, just add 3 tsp total to the batch of the powdered herb of your choice, i.e. peppermint, lavender, rosemary, orange peel, yucca root, marshmallow root, horsetail, calendula, chamomile etc.
+- Different herbs can add some exfoliation to the bar.
+Just add 3 teaspoons total to the batch of the powdered herb of your choice, like peppermint, lavender, rosemary, orange peel, yucca root, marshmallow root, horsetail, calendula, chamomile etc.